 'When you thought of it objectively though,' she said to herself again, 'that absurd series really has nothing to do with him.
 Any work, even one based on supposition and a loose interpretation of another person's life, can only be judged on its own merits – or complete lack thereof in this case.
 And even then, comparing a fictionalized series to the life of the real, living person they purported to depict is an equally valid source of literary criticism that opens the topic up to a wider discussion – not to mention all the mockery and derision that it so richly deserves.'

-She hadn't said any of her critiques out loud because she didn't think the subject was one that Harry would be interested in discussing but she had to admit that some of what she thought and felt must've made itself known in the nonverbal involuntary responses that accompanied a particularly insane description of what happened from the books.
+She hadn't said any of her critiques out loud because she didn't think the subject was one that Harry would be interested in discussing but some of what she thought and felt must've made itself known in the nonverbal involuntary responses that accompanied a particularly insane description of what happened from the books.
 It was simply mind-boggling how anyone with any sense at all could've possibly believed that the inane stupidity that was passed off in them as commonplace could in any way reflect reality.

 Still, making the distinction between scoffing at the inferior tripe that was sold with his name on it and not holding the same sort of scorn for him personally might've been a bit beyond Harry at the moment, and indeed the souring attitude seemed to support that conclusion.
 Perhaps she could have mentioned it to clear up the issue but if he wasn't in the mood to talk about it then mentioning it would've only made things worse.
 And worst of all, if he wasn't able to see the distinction between deriding a book and deriding what the book is based on then the only way that would've ended was a fight where who knows what kind of hurtful things would've been said, and she certainly didn't want that.